Chrissy Teigen’s Daughter, Luna, Helped Her Develop Her Makeup Collection

-Chrissy Teigen and John Legend’s daughter, Luna is only 2 but is already helping out her mom with makeup collections.
+Chrissy Teigen and John Legend’s daughter, Luna, is only 2 but is already helping out her mom with makeup collections.
 Well, kind of.
 She’s letting Teigen know which products smell best, which is a very important and often overlooked aspect of cosmetics.

-In an interview with Women’s Wear Daily, Teigen discussed the inspiration behind her collaboration with Becca Cosmetics, and mentioned that Luna was involved with “providing feedback on the fragrances.
+In an interview with Women’s Wear Daily, Teigen discussed the inspiration behind her collaboration with Becca Cosmetics, and mentioned that Luna was involved with “providing feedback” on the fragrances.
 Per WWD:

 “[Luna is] very into smell, she likes really fresh, clean scents,” Teigen said.
 “So was John, too.
 They’re two peas in a pod in every single way.
 The [scent] that they both loved is the one we ended up going with.”